 So, when you can’t make it to the tailgates to cheer on your favorite team, hit up one of the best sports bars in Chicago to relive your glory days in style.

 Here are the top Big Ten football bars in Chicago.

 1932 W Division St

-This Wicker Park haunt is the go-to bar for Iowa alumni.
+This sports bar in Wicker Park of Chicago is the go-to bar for Iowa alumni.
 Expect classic tavern food, strong drinks, and competitive game shuffleboard during halftime as you show your spirit for the Hawkeyes.
 Show up in black and gold on game day and you’ll fit right on in!

 112 W Hubbard St

-You might as well not show up to Parlay on game days if you’re not repping the Wolverines.
+Parlay is one of the best sports bars in Chicago to visit if you’re a fan of the Wolverines.
 New to the Michigan scene, fans will flock to this north side locale on game day this season for $40 Elevated Rick’s Sharkbowls, $20 domestic buckets, $25 premium buckets, and $6 well drinks in stadium cups, which can be bought for $10 to refill every game day.
 Food specials will include $10 pizzas as well as a limited menu every Saturday.
 Plus, you can’t get enough of this home-away-from-home team pride.
 If you can’t make it to Blue House, Parlay is the next best thing.

 950 W Armitage Ave

 If you don’t want to take the train up to Evanston, you can watch “Chicago’s Big Ten Team” in Lincoln Park at this Northwestern tavern.
 Visit Kincade’s and head to the back bar to catch glimpses of purple and white.
 Bring your fellow alumni and grab a Bud Bucket for just $16 each and every Saturday.